-It is also a non-static document which should be monitored and reviewed either annually or every few years particularly as the needs of students’ changes along with the developments of technology in society.
+It is also a non-static document that should be monitored and reviewed either annually or every few years particularly as the needs of students’ changes along with the developments of technology in society.

 The Key Elements of a School Vision Statement

-Each element of your school vision statement should address how technology will be used in the:
+Each element of your primary school vision statement should address how technology will be used in the:

 - School community.

 - Treating and supporting students and their parents.

 - Teaching and learning with and of ICT.

 - Why the school is focused on using technology;